dawidmpunkt/rumble-for-steamdeck/README.md

 ## ToDo
 - [x] Update schematic (pullup/-down on enable pins)
-- [ ] Locate power sources for the circuit (Hook up ATTiny to daughterboard and DRV2605L directly to Battery?)
+- [x] Locate power sources for the circuit (Hook up ATTiny to daughterboard and DRV2605L directly to Battery?) -> completely hooked up to battery via separate LDO
 - [ ] Fix errors on the picture of the daughterboard (position of the red marker for the right signal is not 100% correct: points to ground)
 - [x] Calibrate DRV2605L with the LRA
 - [x] Configure DRV2605L in audio mode